 In Search of the Lost Future has one of the most engrossing romance plots that I have seen in some time now, and I watch an unhealthy amount of romance anime.
 The developing love between these characters is a central component of the story instead of a simple afterthought.
 It closely interacts with the series’ powerful drama and had me excitedly awaiting the next developments.

 Being based on an eroge visual novel, In Search of the Lost Future naturally has some erotic content to it.
 While the sex scenes from the visual novel didn’t survive the adaptation process, the anime does still feature a healthy dose of fanservice.

 You can expect a fair amount of… interesting camera angles, as well as an assortment of scenes where the girls are changing or bathing.
-It’s nothing special or particularly unique, but it works perfectly fine thanks to the great character designs.
+It’s nothing particularly unique, but it works perfectly fine thanks to the great character designs.
 It’s also not too overbearing.
 These scenes are rarer than you’d think from an eroge adaptation and quite short when they do happen, so it never feels like the fanservice is getting excessive or stale.

 Then there is the OVA, which takes the astronomy club to a beach for a “training camp”.
 It’s denser in fanservice because the cast is constantly wearing bathing suits, but it still has an intriguing story to tell.
 It also messes with your expectations of fanservice from time to time, so look forward to that.